 The Americal Division engaged the enemy in a number of sharp but successful battles.
-Operation Fayette Canyon, begun Dec.
+Operation Fayette Canyon, began Dec.
 15, approximately 25 miles northwest of Tam Ky, resulted in 327 enemy deaths against only two U.S. fatalities by mid-February.
 In Operation Hardin Falls, which began on Dec.
-2, the mid-February figures showed 78 enemy dead and 17 suspects detained contrasting to only one U.S. soldier killed.
+2, the mid-February figures showed 78 enemy dead and 17 suspects detained.